Top 10 Social Media Logos and the Story Behind Them

 The yellow colour is believed to have helped the logo become recognisable because, aside from the unique choice of shape, the colour is also striking enough to be remembered.

 9 – LinkedIn

 LinkedIn is a professional networking site dubbed “Facebook for Professionals.”

-LinkedIn has a very simple logo: a black “Linked,” and then a white “in” set on a blue square.
+LinkedIn has a straightforward logo: a black “Linked” and a white “in” set on a blue square.